oliverschwendener/ueli/README.md

 # electronizr

-This is a cross-platform alt+space launcher.
+This is an alt+space launcher for Windows and macOS.

 Currently in development